 Mowing watercourses

 Aquatic plants are important for water quality.
-They hold soil, absorb light and nutrients and provide shelter for amphibians, insects and fish.
-But too many aquatic plants that take root in the soil and grow to the water's surface can impede the flow of ditches.
-To reduce water flooding and water shortage (during droughts), we cut aquatic plants and reeds from our 6,000 kilometers of ditches.
+They stabilize the soil, absorb light and nutrients, and provide shelter for amphibians, insects, and fish.
+However, too many aquatic plants rooting in the soil and growing up to the water surface can obstruct the flow of ditches.
+To limit flooding and water shortages (during droughts), we mow aquatic plants and reeds from our 6,000 kilometre ditches.

 How is mowing done?

-During the work, we adhere to the "Code of Conduct for Appropriate Management and Maintenance for Water Boards.
-In this way we take protected animal and plant species into account.
-Where there is enough room for flow, we leave as many plants as possible.
-Mowing is done from the shore with a crane or tractor.
-In wider water, the mowing boat comes along.
-About 25% of the aquatic plants remain for biodiversity.
-The clippings are left on the shore for at least two days so that aquatic animals can return to the water.
-In the urban area we clear away the clippings; in the rural area they remain as much as possible.
-We mow reeds in phases; annually about one third of the total reed banks.
-Mowed reed is always cleared away.
+During the work, we adhere to the 'Code of Conduct for Sustainable Management and Maintenance for Water Boards'.
+This means we take protected animal and plant species into account.
+Where there is enough space for water to flow, as many plants as possible are left standing.
+Mowing is done from the shore using a crane or tractor.
+In wider waterways, a mowing boat is used.
+Approximately 25% of the aquatic plants are left standing to promote biodiversity.
+The cuttings are left on the bank for at least two days so that the aquatic animals can return to the water.
+In urban areas, we clear away the cuttings; in rural areas, they are left in place as much as possible.
+We mow reeds in phases, clearing about one-third of the total reed beds each year.
+Mowed reeds are always cleared away.

-From June 15 to July 15 we mow in urban areas; from July 15 to August 1 in rural areas.
-This leaves about 25% of the aquatic plants on one side of the ditch.
-This is because there are animals hiding among the water plants that we want to disturb as little as possible.
-In September/October is the second round of mowing.
-Then we mow the other side of the ditch only at the locations where it is necessary for the flow.
-Because Hollands Noorderkwartier is a large area, it is difficult to say in advance exactly where the contractors are working.
-A tip for individuals with a pump in the ditch is to remove it from the water or mark it with a pole so the driver can take this into account.
+From June 15 to July 15, we mow in urban areas; from July 15 to August 1, in rural areas.
+This leaves approximately 25% of the aquatic plants standing on one side of the ditch.
+This is because animals hide among the aquatic plants, and we want to disturb them as little as possible.
+The second mowing round takes place in September/October.
+At that time, we mow the other side of the ditch only in locations where it is necessary for the flow.
+Because Hollands Noorderkwartier is a large area, it is difficult to say in advance exactly where the contractors will be working.
+A tip for private individuals with a pump in the ditch is to remove it from the water or mark it with a stake so that the operator can take this into account.